KCarretto/paragon/README.md

 ### Agent Reference

-#### Adding a Transport
-The agent is designed to be easily customized with new transport mechanisms, multiplexing communications based on transport priority.
+transport priority.
 To use your own, simply implement the [agent.Sender](https://godoc.org/github.com/KCarretto/paragon/pkg/agent#Sender) interface and register your transport during initialization.
 Examples of existing transports can be found in subdirectories of the `agent` package.

 #### Task Execution
 By default, the agent expects tasks to adhere to starlark syntax, and exposes a standard library for scripts to utilize.
 To change the behaviour of task execution (i.e. just bash commands), you may implement the [agent.Receiver](https://godoc.org/github.com/KCarretto/paragon/pkg/agent#Receiver) interface to execute tasks as you'd like.